markembling/storelet/README.rst

 Requirements
 ------------

 Right now, storelet has only been tested on Python 2.7 and will not work on older versions.
-Python 3.x support is to be added.
+Python 3.x support is to be added (currently waiting on either support in `boto` to be ready or for the new, currently experimental `boto3` to be production-ready.
 It also assumes the presence of the `zlib` library.

 Install
 -------